-The diagnostic tool can retrieve a list of information (provided by the vehicle manufacturer), unique to the vehicle under test, from the vehicle's on-board computer.
+The Scan Tool can retrieve a list of information (provided by the vehicle manufacturer), unique to the vehicle under test, from the vehicle's onboard computer.
 This information may include:

 - The vehicle's VIN number

 - The control module identification number

 - The vehicle's calibration ID(s).
 These IDs uniquely identify the software version(s) for the vehicle's control module(s).

 - The Vehicle's Calibration Verification Number(s) (CVNs) required by ODB2 regulations.
 CVNs are used to determine if emission-related calibrations for the vehicle under test have been changed.
 One or more CVNs may be returned by the vehicle's computer.

-- 1. While linked to a vehicle, press and release the M button.
+- While linked to a vehicle, press the M button.

-- The Main Menu displays.
+- The "Main Menu" displays.

 - Use the UP

 and DOWN

 buttons, as necessary, to highlight Vehicle Info, then press the ENTER

 button.

-- The Vehicle Info Menu displays.
+- The Vehicle Information menu displays.

 - 4. A "One moment please..." message displays while the requested information is retrieved from the vehicle's computer.